sifei/2nd-Social-Media-Mining-for-Health-Applications-Shared-Task-at-AMIA-2017/README.md

 In this task our best model is ensemble the traditional machine learning approach (logisitic regression) with deep learning model (CNN with attention).

 The [task1](https://github.com/sifei/2nd-Social-Media-Mining-for-Health-Applications-Shared-Task-at-AMIA-2017/tree/master/task1) folder contains the linear model and deep model we used for the shared task.
-The example of input file fomrat also provided at [data_sample](https://github.com/sifei/2nd-Social-Media-Mining-for-Health-Applications-Shared-Task-at-AMIA-2017/tree/master/task1/data_sample) folder.
+The example of input file format also provided at [data_sample](https://github.com/sifei/2nd-Social-Media-Mining-for-Health-Applications-Shared-Task-at-AMIA-2017/tree/master/task1/data_sample) folder.

 ## Task2
 Automatic classification of posts describing medication intake.
 It is a three-class classification.

 In this task our best model is averaging 10 deep learning models (CNN with attention).

 The [task2](https://github.com/sifei/2nd-Social-Media-Mining-for-Health-Applications-Shared-Task-at-AMIA-2017/tree/master/task2) folder contains the linear model and deep model we used for the shared task.
-The example of input file fomrat also provided at [data_sample](https://github.com/sifei/2nd-Social-Media-Mining-for-Health-Applications-Shared-Task-at-AMIA-2017/tree/master/task2/data_sample) folder.
+The example of input file format also provided at [data_sample](https://github.com/sifei/2nd-Social-Media-Mining-for-Health-Applications-Shared-Task-at-AMIA-2017/tree/master/task2/data_sample) folder.

 More shared task description please ref: https://healthlanguageprocessing.org/sharedtask2/